cloudfoundry-community/splunk-firehose-nozzle-release/README.md

 * `splunk-forwarder`: bosh managed Splunk heavy forwarder with HTTP event collector enabled
 * `spunk-nozzle`: Nozzle that drains firehose logs & forwards to HEC.
 Should be co-located with `splunk-forwarder`
-* `client-registrar`: A job that uses a uaa admin to register firehose nozzle credentials, skippable if creating proper credentials outside of this deployment
 * `splunk-full`: bosh managed Splunk search head and indexer.
 Intended for internal testing only (not HA, doesn't persist past rebuilds, etc)